-The workers check the $THREADS environmental variable (this is a TaskFarmer variable, not a Slurm variable) and spins up that many threads to run tasks.
+The workers check the $THREADS environment variable (this is a TaskFarmer variable, not a Slurm variable) and spins up this may threads to run tasks.
 By default, this is set to the number of available cores on a compute node.
-Each thread requests a task from the server, is assigned the next task in the task list, then forks off to run the task.
+Each thread 1) requests a task from the server, 2) is assigned the next task in the task list, 3) then forks off to run the task.
 Once the task is complete it communicates with the server and requests the next task.

 - The TaskFarmer server requires a full compute node, so you will need to request minimum 2 nodes in your batch script.

 - The TaskFarmer server can communicate with about 5-10 tasks per second.
 If more than 10 tasks are simultaneously contacting the server, communication will become a bottleneck.
 You will need to consider this limit when you are constructing your task list.
 How many tasks will you have, how long do each of them take, and how many do you expect to be simultaneously contacting the server?